PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 19:53:45
+Last updated: 2024-04-05 19:55:59
-Random Quote: No more half-measures, Walter. - Mike Ehrmantraut
+Random Quote: Power resides where men believe it resides...
+It's a trick, a shadow on the wall.  -  Varys